zsaladin/IconSDK.Net/README.md

 txBuilder.StepLimit = 1 * Consts.Loop2ICX;;
 txBuilder.NID = 2;
 var tx = txBuilder.Build();
-var sendTransaction = SendTransaction.Create(Consts.ApiUrl.TestNet);
+var sendTransaction = new SendTransaction(Consts.ApiUrl.TestNet);

-var txHash = await sendTransaction(tx); // It will raise exception if your address does not have ICX enough.
+// It will raise an exception if your address does not have ICX enough. var txHash = await sendTransaction.Invoke(tx);
 ```